jhsu802701/rails_from_scratch_rails5/01-initial_commit.md

 git commit -m "initial commit"
 ```
 * Go to your generic_rails-* repository on GitHub and follow the instructions for pushing an existing repository from the command line.
+* After you have pushed your repository, refresh the above browser window.
+The instructions have been replaced with the source code of your new app.